Corymbia/eucalyptus-documentation/content/admin_guide/ops_oview/ops_recovery/euca_recover/_index.md

 * Management Console config files you backed up from should be restored.
 Typical files:
 * Ensure you have your instances' so you can access the instances.
 * and LVM snapshots
-* SAN technologies vary, so see the restore documentation for your SAN.
 Users are responsible for volume restore using EBS snapshots.

 {{% children %}}